 - characterization of the pharmacokinetics of Promitil.

 The recommended dose of single agent Promitil was established as 3 mg/kg.
 The dose-limiting cumulative toxicity was thrombocytopenia.
 The maximal tolerated dose of Promitil® is ~3-fold greater than for free Mitomycin-C, confirming that toxicity is substantially reduced.
-Pharmacokinetic analysis indicates that Promitil® has a slow blood clearance, with a half-life of ~24 hours (in contrast to the reported short half-life, ~15 minutes, for mitomycin-C) which is characteristic of pegylated (“Stealth”) liposomes.
+Pharmacokinetic analysis indicates that Promitil® has a slow blood clearance, with a half-life of ~24 hours (in contrast to the reported short half-life, ~15 minutes, for mitomycin-C) which is characteristic of pegylated (“Stealth”) liposomes (Cancer Medicine, 2015).

-This clinical study of Promitil has been expanded to a Phase 1b/2a in patients with advanced colorectal cancer, receiving a 3rd or later line of therapy.
+This clinical study of Promitil was expanded to a Phase 1b/2a in patients with advanced colorectal cancer, receiving a 3rd or later line of therapy.
 The objectives of this expanded phase of the study are to evaluate the safety and disease control rate of Promitil® given either as a single agent, or in combination with Capecitabine, and/or Bevacizumab.
 Capecitabine, an oral fluopyrimidine, and Bevacizumab, an anti-VEGF monoclonal antibody, are part of the standard therapy of colon cancer.
-The expanded phase has taken place in 4 medical sites in Israel (Shaare Zedek, Sheba, Ichilov, and Rambam).
-Patient accrual has been completed with a total of 61 patients entered.
-The results will be available by the end of 2017.
+The expanded phase has taken place in 4 medical sites in Israel (Shaare Zedek, Sheba, Ichilov, and Rambam) and completed accrual in late 2017 of 61 patients in four successive cohorts.